Fig .: DS1603L ultrasonic level sensor with serial data output

 - Start the programming process

-- Switch on 12V and check firmware via WiFi connection
+- Switch on 12V and set WiFi connection parameters via AccessPoint

 NodeMCU Flasher

-The easy-to-use Windows tool NodeMCU Flasher be used.
-The EXE file can be started directly without any special installation.
-The tool can be used for both external and in-circuit programming.
-The first thing to do is take Advanced made the following settings.
-If you use a Wemos D1 mni Pro, you have to set the flash size to 16MB.
+The easy-to-use Windows tool can be used as programming software for the Wemos D1 mini NodeMCU Flasher be used.
+The EXE file can be started directly without special installation.
+First are under Advanced made the following settings.
+If you use a Wemos D1 mni Pro, you have to Flash size set to 16MB.

 After that, under Config the current firmware file firmware.bin selected.

-You open up to flash surgery and selects the corresponding interface to which the adapter is connected.
-Then you press Flash and wait until the firmware is loaded.
+You open up to flash surgery and selects the corresponding COM interface to which the Wemos D1 mini is connected.
+Then you press Flash and waits for the firmware to load.

 The progress of the transfer is displayed during the flashing.